elnatannebiyu/ontime_auth_system/WEB_APPLICATION_TESTING_WEB.md

 - **Web Application Firewall (WAF) (if applicable):** May inspect and block certain payloads or exploit attempts.

 Penetration testers should be aware of these controls, as they may affect test results.

+### 2.9 Non-Functional Requirements (Web Application)

+The following non-functional requirements describe how the OnTime Ethiopia web application is expected to behave under normal operation:

+- **Performance and responsiveness**
+  - The public landing pages and main content listing pages are expected to respond within a few seconds under normal network conditions.
+  - API responses for typical read operations (e.g. channel listing) are designed to remain performant for the expected number of channels and users.

+- **Availability and reliability**
+  - The service is intended to be available during normal business and viewing hours, subject to hosting provider SLAs.
+  - Regular backups of the database and configuration are performed at the infrastructure level to support recovery from incidents.

+- **Scalability**
+  - The backend can be scaled horizontally by adding additional application instances behind the reverse proxy/load balancer.
+  - Database and caching strategies can be tuned as usage grows.

+- **Maintainability**
+  - The codebase is organized into Django apps and reusable React components to ease ongoing maintenance and feature development.
+  - Dependency management is handled via standard tooling (pip, npm/yarn) and updated regularly.

+- **Security as a cross-cutting requirement**
+  - Security considerations (authentication, authorization, input validation, logging, and secure communication) are treated as core non-functional requirements and are described in more detail in the security and secure coding sections of this document.

 ---